apache/activemq-artemis/docs/user-manual/en/wildcard-routing.md

 # Routing Messages With Wild Cards

-Apache ActiveMQ allows the routing of messages via wildcard addresses.
+Apache ActiveMQ Artemis allows the routing of messages via wildcard addresses.

 If a queue is created with an address of say `queue.news.#` then it will receive any messages sent to addresses that match this, for instance